Below you’ll find answer to questions that we are asked the most about the Mr Andrews Online Creative Computing Curriculum.

 Each project lasts a minimum of 6 lessons.
 However, as the projects move through the Key Stages, especially in Upper Key Stage 2, the project will require more time to complete.
 This is because they incorporate cross curricular links and provide the pupils with opportunities for greater depth in developing computing skills as well as skills in other subjects.
 Projects such as It’s My Business cover a breath of subjects (including literacy, maths, computing and business and enterprise) and cover a wide range of skills (21st Century Learning: Creativity, Collaborative Learning, Critical Thinking, Communication).
 You can read about these skills and why they are important in this blog post: Creative use of technology and why it matters in schools

-By completing the projects in each phase (KS1, LKS2 and UKS2) you covering progression in each of the elements of Computer Science, Digital Literacy and Information Technology.
+By completing the projects in each year group (1 – 6) you covering progression in each of the elements of Computer Science, Digital Literacy and Information Technology.
+The skills progression grids clearly show what the children have learnt, what they are learning and what they will be learning in the future.

 ‘Your school has a statutory duty to offer a broad and balanced curriculum that prepares pupils to ‘use computational thinking and creativity to understand and change the world’.
 Therefore, as your school develops its scheme of work for computing, it would be unwise to ignore any of these *aspects, or to give too much emphasis to one to the detriment of the others.’